 - 2 ounces fresh gnocchi pappardelle, or fettucine/person

 - Pulse the mirepoix until it’s coarse/fine in the bowl of a food processor.
-Sweat the garlic and prosciutto in the butter for 3-4 minutes then add the lobster mushroom powder and cook for 2 minutes more, until you can smell it.
-Next add the mirepoix and lobster mushrooms and season lightly.
+Sweat the lobster mushrooms in the butter until wilted and starting to brown.
+Add the garlic and prosciutto and cook for 3-4 minutes more.
+Add the lobster mushroom powder and cook for a minute more until you can smell it.
+Next add the mirepoix and and season lightly.

-- Cook the mixture until the lobsters are wilted, then add the tomato paste and stir to coat and cook 2 minutes more.
+- Cook the mixture for a few minutes, then add the tomato paste, stir to coat and cook 2 minutes more.
 Add the bouquet garni, milk, wine, and stock and bring the mixture to a simmer and cook until reduced by half, about 30 minutes on medium heat.

-- Stir in the chopped fresh thyme, cook for a few minutes more, then double check the seasoning, adjust as needed, discard the bouquet, chill the sauce down and refrigerate until needed.
+- Stir in the chopped fresh thyme then double check the seasoning, adjust as needed, discard the bouquet, chill the sauce down and refrigerate until needed.
 Consume within 4 days.